JuliaLinearAlgebra/MKL.jl/README.md

 # MKL.jl
-## Intel MKL linear algebra in Julia.
+## Using Julia with Intel's MKL

-*MKL.jl* is a package that makes Julia's linear algebra use Intel MKL BLAS and LAPACK instead of OpenBLAS.
-The build step of the package will automatically download Intel MKL and rebuild Julia's system image against Intel MKL for Julia versions prior to v1.7.
-On Julia v1.7 and later, we ship Julia with [libblastrampoline](https://github.com/staticfloat/libblastrampoline), which can enable picking a BLAS at runtime.
+MKL.jl is a Julia package that allows users to use the Intel MKL library for Julia's underlying BLAS and LAPACK, instead of OpenBLAS, which Julia ships with by default.
+On Julia v1.7 and later, Julia includes [libblastrampoline](https://github.com/staticfloat/libblastrampoline), which enables picking a BLAS and LAPACK library at runtime.
+A [JuliaCon 2021 talk](https://www.youtube.com/watch?v=t6hptekOR7s) provides details on this mechanism.

+On Julia 1.6 and earlier, adding this package will rebuild Julia's system image with MKL support built in.

 ## To Install: